calvinliphc/helm-crud/README.md

 Then, make sure you have [helm](https://helm.sh/docs/intro/install/) installed on your local machine

 Finally, ensure that you have [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and that it is configured for your cluster (either minikube or your managed EKS/GKE cluster).
-You can run `kubectl config use-context <cluster_name>" to switch to the right context ("minikube" is the default name for minikube cluster config).
+You can run `kubectl config use-context <cluster_name>` to switch to the right context ("minikube" is the default name for minikube cluster config).

 To install this app on your cluster, run the following commands: